-Is known as the “City of Silver” for all the mines nearby, they start using silver since 1529.
+It is known as the “City of Silver” for all the mines nearby, they start using silver since 1529.
 In 1931 William Spratling founded the first silver workshop here.
 Now you can find silver jewelry almost in every street.

-You can spend here one day or a lot more and I’m sure you are going to enjoy no matter what.
+You can spend here one day or a lot more and I’m sure you are going to enjoy it no matter what.

-Amazing Things to Do in Taxco.
+Amazing Things to Do in Taxco

-Santa Prisca Parish Church.
+Santa Prisca Parish Church

 I promise it’s amazing inside and outside.